 The present study was designed to address this gap by systematically recording the foraging activity of wild bee species on 13 host plant species distributed across urban, peri-urban, scrubland and agricultural habitats of jodhpur during the winter-spring season (January-March, 2026).
 For each plant-bee interaction, five standardised observation sessions were conducted in both morning and evening time window, enabling the calculation of visit frequency, mean visit duration (±SD) and CV as measures of foraging consistency.
 The findings contribute to the baseline ecological knowledge of desert bee communities and have direct implications for pollinator-friendly habitat management in arid India.

-MATERIALS AND METHODS
+MATERIALS AND METHOD

 STUDY AREA